Mesmerising Beauty of County Sligo

 History of County Sligo

-The County was first created back in 1585 by the Lord Deputy at the time, Henry Sidney, but it wasn’t official until after the Nine Years War ended in 1603.
-The Capital city of County Sligo is also that of the same name ‘Sligo’.
+The County was first created in 1585 by the Lord Deputy at the time, Henry Sidney, but it wasn’t official until after the Nine Years War ended in 1603.
+The capital city of County Sligo is also named ‘Sligo’.

-The Irish Translation for Sligo means “Shelly Place” which is still one of its important industries here.
-For many centuries the county sustained itself by being a great place for sourcing shellfish.
+The Irish Translation for Sligo means “Shelly Place”, which is still one of its essential industries here.
+For many centuries, the county has sustained itself by being an excellent place for shellfish sourcing.

 The City of Sligo